 “Heavy Metal Detox”

 There’s nothing better than kicking off an album with a really strong track.
-The opener to has a very ’70s Garage Rock feel with surf-y grooves weaved in here and there, and the impeccable tambourine-to-guitar ratio makes you think this could’ve been a Punk take on T. Rex.
+The opener to V has a very ’70s Garage Rock feel with surf-y grooves weaved in here and there, and the impeccable tambourine-to-guitar ratio makes you think this could’ve been a Punk take on T. Rex.

 “Way Too Much”